 What is Pterygium or Surfer Eye?

-A pterygium is a light reddish or pinkish, elevated triangular growth of tissue on the eyeball that begins on the white of the eye, also known as sclera.
-This tissue growth can get into the cornea, which is the outer transparent layer of the eye through which light enters the eye.
+A pterygium is a light reddish or pinkish, elevated, triangular growth of tissue on the eyeball that begins on the white of the eye, also known as the sclera.
+This tissue growth can get into the cornea, which is the outer, transparent layer of the eye, through which light enters the eye.
 Pterygium usually begins on the cornea near the nose.
 It might also gradually expand to a bigger size that will then cover the pupil.
 If someone has more than one of these eye growths, the plural form of the word is pterygia.
 Pterygia are benign (non-cancerous) growths, however they can become cancerous.

 Causes of Pterygium development

-Although ultraviolet radiation from sunlight seems the main reason for the growth and development of pterygia, dirt, as well as wind, are in some cases linked also.
-Another reason for the growth is completely dry eye illness.
+Although ultraviolet radiation from sunlight seems the main reason for the growth and development of pterygia, dirt, as well as wind, are also linked in some cases.
+Another reason for the growth is complete dry eye illness.
 Pterygia generally establishes itself in 30-year-olds to 50-year-olds.
 These bumps on the eyeball are hardly ever seen in youngsters.
 Having light skin, as well as light eyes, may place you at enhanced risk of getting a pterygium.

 Symptoms of Pterygium

-Pterygium is a callous like growth on the clear part of the eye or the cornea.
+Pterygium is a callus like growth on the clear part of the eye (the cornea).
 It can be unsightly and people hate how it looks.
 A lot of people mistakenly assume the person is drunk.
 It can make life difficult at work, especially if you are making a presentation to close a big deal.
-You may have spent a lot of time in front of the mirror wondering why your eyes always turn red or looking at a growth covering the white part of your eye.
+You may have spent a lot of time in front of the mirror wondering why your eyes always turn red, or looking at a growth covering the white part of your eye.
 Pingecula causes similar symptoms.